Skip Navigation

 Presentation Guidelines

 Yedu Neelam, GeosciencesOnly SBU Postdocs are eligible to give a Spotlight talk.
 Talks will be approximately five minutes long.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists in the style of a TED talk or the Three Minute Thesis.
-Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.
+Speakers will receive individualized coaching on their presentation from science communication experts.

 Judging